 Mt.
 Baker National Forest

 Mt.
 Baker National Forest is a bit more “off-grid” and less busy than the National Parks in Washington.
 It is 140 miles of glacier covered peaks and old growth forest.
 If you’re feeling like a true adventure and having some hikes and views primarily to yourself, I would highly recommend this location.
+Here is my full Mt.
+Baker elopement guide

 Mt.
 Baker Permit Information

 A permit for an elopement in Mt.
-Baker is no required unless you’re having over 75 guests.
+Baker is not required unless you’re having over 75 guests.
 If you do have more than 75, you will have to apply for a special use permit.

 When to Elope in Mt.
 Baker